Jan Verbesselt and Dainius Masiliunas

 Bash script with a variable

 Variables basically store information.
-You set variables like this (you can type this in the terminal).
+You set variables like this (you can type this in the terminal, no space in between!).

 var="FOO"

 var can be anything you want as long as it doesn’t begin with a number.
 “FOO” can be anything you want.
 There cannot be any space in between the = sign!
-To access the information from the variable you need to put a ‘$’ in front of it like this:
+To access the information from the variable you need to put a ‘$’ in front of it like this (again, this can be done after following the previous line in script or in terminal):

 echo $var